SandroHub013/ALCHEMY/README.md

 I combined the most advanced techniques from recent research — **QLoRA** for quantization, **PEFT** for parameter efficiency, and Microsoft's **Agent Lightning** for Reinforcement Learning — into a unified framework that:

-- ✅ Runs on a single consumer GPU (16GB VRAM)
+- ✅ Runs on consumer GPUs (8GB+ VRAM) — tested on RTX 2070 Super 8GB
 - ✅ Supports training AI agents with reasoning capabilities
 - ✅ Includes a complete RAG system for long-term memory
 - ✅ Implements Standard Operating Procedures (SOP) for structured behaviors
+- ✅ Works with models from 1.5B to 7B+ parameters (e.g., DeepSeek Qwen Distill 1.5B, Mistral 7B)

-The result? **A model that can be specialized for coding, function calling, or any other task — on your computer, with your data.**
+The result? **A model that can be specialized for coding, function calling, or any other task — on your computer, with your data, in English or any language.**

 ---